withjuno/JunoTechTest/README.md

 }
 ```

-The contents of each order object indicates the action Shift needs to take.
+The contents of each order object indicates the action Juno needs to take.

 ### Setup